txm676/islandbirds/README.md

 Data:

 All data are saved in a single rds file: IUCN_Data.rds, which is part of this repository.
-This is a list with six elements (more info is provided in the scripts):
+This is a list with 7 elements (more info is provided in the scripts):

 1) The extinct species data - species names, IUCN status, traits etc (data frame)